 The very best in modern and contemporary art, on sea

-COMING SOON TO A VIRTUAL SPACE NEAR YOU!
-Quentin Blake returns to Hastings Contemporary with a startling showcase of new drawings, paintings, and a large-scale mural he has described as ‘his Guernica’, as raw, original and unlikely as anything he has produced in his eight decades of artistic creativity.
+ONLINE EXHIBITION NOW OPEN!
+Quentin Blake returns to Hastings Contemporary with a prophetic show of new drawings, paintings, and a large-scale mural he has described as ‘his Guernica’, as raw, original and unlikely as anything he has produced in his eight decades of artistic creativity.

 The Age of Turmoil features work by three ground-breaking Modern British artists: Edward Burra (1905-1976), Stanley Spencer (1891-1959) and Graham Sutherland (1903-1980).
 Painted between the mid-1930s to the late 1950s, the work all shares a sense of the anxiety, discomfort and fear that many people felt during this turbulent historical period.